hydroper/rust-langmeantree/README.md

 The constructor is translated to a static `new` method.

-The constructor contains a local `this` variable whose data type is the instance of that meaning.
+The constructor contains a local `self` variable whose data type is the instance of that meaning.

 ## Submeanings